sandialabs/qnvb/readme.md

 This is because QNVB needs to be able to evaluate the model and loss gradient several times to compute the relevant quadrature formulas.
 An example of the main training loop for ResNet18 follows:

     for i, (images, labels) in enumerate(train_loader):
-        \# Send both the inputs and the labels to the device, i.e. CPU or GPU. images = images.to(device)
+        # Send both the inputs and the labels to the device, i.e. CPU or GPU.
+        images = images.to(device)
         labels = labels.to(device)

-        \# Create a wrapper function to evaluate the model without any arguments.
-This should return a tensor of predictions. def model_func():
+        # Create a wrapper function to evaluate the model without any arguments.
+This should return a tensor of predictions.
+        def model_func():
             return model(images)

-        \# Create a second wrapper to evaluate the loss function from the outputs above.
+        # Create a second wrapper to evaluate the loss function from the outputs above.
-        \# The criterion function should use an mean reduction over cases in the batch.
+        # The criterion function should use an mean reduction over cases in the batch.
-        \# Given the return values: outputs = model_func(), we have: def loss_func(outputs):
+        # Given the return values: outputs = model_func(), we have:
+        def loss_func(outputs):
             return criterion(outputs, labels)

-        \# The following command will evaluate the model and automatically backpropagate several times to update the variational distribution. loss, outputs = optimizer.step((model_func, loss_func))
+        # The following command will evaluate the model and automatically backpropagate several times to update the variational distribution.
+        loss, outputs = optimizer.step((model_func, loss_func))

-        \# Then this is standard code to track the average loss and accuracy.
+        # Then this is standard code to track the total loss, accuracy count, and the number of cases seen.
         _, max_pred = torch.max(outputs, 1)
         train_loss.add_(loss*labels.size(0))
         train_acc.add_((max_pred == labels).sum())